 When Can I Move Baby Chicks from the Incubator to the Brooder?

 It’s exciting when your baby chicks are ready to move from the incubator to the brooder.
-It’s recommended to leave the chicks in the incubator for 12 to 48 hours once they hatch.
+Once they hatch, it’s recommended that they remain in the incubator for 12 to 48 hours.

-Once your chicks are completely dry, which means nice and fluffy, you can now move them from the incubator to the brooder.
+Once your chicks are completely dry, which means excellent and fluffy, you can move them from the incubator to the brooder.

 Final Thoughts

-Remember leaving chicks in an incubator for more than 48 hours will affect chicks.
+Leaving chicks in an incubator for more than 48 hours will affect their overall health.
+Read also, How Old are Chicks at the Store

 Have you ever experienced the peeping of eggs?
 Share your thoughts and problems with us.
 We would love to help you.